matrix-org/matrix-spec-proposals/proposals/4124-server-auth-simple.md

 know how the race works.
 If there is insistence, then we will embed within the `m.room.create` event.

-### Soft failure of backfilled messages
+### Soft failure of messages

-Servers that had `participation` of `permitted` that are later denied via `deny`, will have their historical messages soft failed by servers which later join.
+Servers that had `participation` of `permitted` that are later denied via `deny`, can have some of their messages soft failed while the forks synchronise similar to https://github.com/matrix-org/synapse/issues/9329.

-This should be addressed with [MSC4104](https://github.com/matrix-org/matrix-spec-proposals/pull/4104).
+This could be addressed with [MSC4104](https://github.com/matrix-org/matrix-spec-proposals/pull/4104).

+### Mismatch with `m.room.power_levels`

+There is an argument to be made that the ability to manage `m.server.participation` should not be flat in the way that `m.room.server_acl` is.
+Consider Alice being the room creator and Bob being an admin.
+Bob could create an `m.server.participation` event that denies Alice's server from participating, even if Alice is the same or a higher power level.

 ## Alternatives